Crusader Kings III

 As a landless adventurer:

 Raid Camps of other adventurers with a new scheme.
-It's a covert raid, allowing you to kill, maim, imprison enemy followers — or simply steal their provisions.
+It's a covert raid, allowing you to kill, maim, imprison enemy followers, rescue prisoners, or simply steal their provisions.

-With a game rule you can enable this scheme even for landed rulers.
+Includes a game rule to enable this scheme even for landed rulers.
 Or turn it off completely.

 Face challenges upon succession - no longer will everyone silently accept a new camp leader they secretly despise.
 Some may attempt to leave and form their own camp — or even try to seize control of yours and force you out.

-Keeping camp temperament high and employing a loyal Second should finally be useful now.
+High camp temperament and a loyal Second will matter more.

 A child "leader" will have to rely on someone else to handle the problem.

-Merge two camps under your command, provided you can be convincing enough.
+Merge two camps under your command.
 Full integration will take time, but it can be sped up by giving certain concessions to the the former camp leader.

-Avoid railroading — if a landed ruler attempts to capture you and you successfully resist, you will be presented with four options: taking the realm of the lost side for yourself (like in vanilla), plundering it and leaving, deposing him/her and continuing with your contracts, or appointing one of your own as a new ruler (but this new "ruler" will require some of your gold and troops to survive).
+No railroading - if a landed ruler attempts to capture you and you successfully resist, you will be presented with four options: taking the realm of the lost side for yourself (like in vanilla), plundering it and leaving, deposing him/her and continuing with your contracts, or appointing a follower to act as a new ruler (but he/she will require some of your gold and troops to survive).

-(I know this is technically possible in vanilla, but it is limited to having at least kingdom-level claims of your own, and contains several bugs.
+(Technically it's possible in vanilla, but limited to having at least kingdom-level claims of your own, and contains several bugs.
 Vanilla casus belli wasn't changed for compatibility reasons.)

 Unlock the marriage interaction with other adventurers by becoming their friend or lover.